Former Master Luthier of GibsonRen Ferguson" and

 He is thrilled to see you offering some of his works from his time with Gibson Guitars.

-I hope this message finds you all well!
+Hope this message finds you all well!

 Ren and Timothy Ferguson

-Greetings from our family in Montana.
+Greetings from my family in Montana.

 My name is Timothy Ferguson.

 He is thrilled that you are offering some of his work from his time at Gibson Guitars.
-My father and I build under the Ren Ferguson brand, which he founded in the 1970s.
+My father and I are grateful for the opportunity to share some of the pieces he created in the 1970s.Ren FergusonIt is manufactured under our company's brand.

-Best regards, Ren & Timothy Ferguson
+Thank you, Ren & Timothy Ferguson

-The story of how we met is really quite simple.It all started when Ren’s son happened to come across an article we had written previously and sent us a message.( 100th Anniversary Custom SJ-200)
+The way we met and the circumstances that led to it were really simple.
+It all started when Ren's son happened to find an article we had previously produced and sent us a message.100th Anniversary Custom SJ-200)

 -1946

-Born in Detroit, Michigan
+Born in Detroit, Michigan.

 -1961